 - We don’t have to be in decision-making mode all the time.
 When we have a list, we sit down at the computer for the day and don’t waste time deciding what to do.
 We simply look at our tasks and get to work.

 - We don’t waste brain power trying to remember.
 Our working memory is limited!
 By writing everything down, we don’t tax our cognitive power trying to keep track of all our responsibilities.
 We delegate that job to the computer or paper system, freeing us up to do the work itself.

-Personally, I use Asana to manage my tasks and projects.
+Personally, I’ve used Asana, Todoist, and most recently Notion to manage my tasks and projects.
 I love the feeling of creating a new project and brainstorming all the tasks needed to bring it to fruition.
 Then, each day I can move things around depending on how much time I have or what I feel like working on.
 As always, the system that will work best for you is the one you’ll actually use.

 There’s no one-size-fits-all strategy for keeping your momentum strong.
 In fact, it probably won’t always be strong!
 But the point is to keep moving, even if you take breaks.
 Or as Confucius put it, “It does not matter how slowly you go, as long as you do not stop.”

 I’d love to know: What keeps you motivated when you’re working on a big project?
-How do you maintain your momentum over the long haul?
+How do you stay motivated over the long haul?
 Let me know in the comments below or on Instagram, @stephpellett.